apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	Table of Delivery Service Requests

-Delivery Services
+Delivery Service
 -----------------
-This page contains a table displaying all Delivery Services visible to the user.
+This page contains a table displaying all :term:`Delivery Service`\ s visible to the user.
 Each entry in this table has the following fields:

-:Key (XML ID): A unique string that identifies this Delivery Service
+:Key (XML ID): A unique string that identifies this :term:`Delivery Service`
-:Tenant: The tenant to which the Delivery Service is assigned
+:Tenant:       The tenant to which the :term:`Delivery Service` is assigned
 :Origin:       The Origin Server's base URL.
 This includes the protocol (HTTP or HTTPS).
 Example: ``http://movies.origin.com``
-:Active: When this is set to 'false', Traffic Router will not serve DNS or HTTP responses for this Delivery Service
+:Active:       When this is set to 'false', Traffic Router will not serve DNS or HTTP responses for this :term:`Delivery Service`
-:Type: The type of content routing this Delivery Service will use
+:Type:         The type of content routing this :term:`Delivery Service` will use

 	.. seealso:: :ref:`ds-types`

-:Protocol: The protocol which which this Delivery Service serves clients.
+:Protocol: The protocol which which this :term:`Delivery Service`\ serves clients.
 Its value is one of:

 	HTTP
 		Only insecure requests will be serviced